We're hosting school vaccination clinics for students. For a list of participating schools, see the school clinic schedule.

 Check the school name and date of birth on your notice.
 If incorrect, update and return the notice to us.

 If the notice you were sent contained a blank immunization record, it means Public Health does not have any vaccination on file for you.
-Contact your health care provider to find out which vaccines you already have and which ones you may need.
-Report each vaccination received to Public Health.
+Contact your health care provider to find out if you need to get vaccinated.
+Report vaccinations that have already been received through

 The CARD system (Comfort, Ask, Relax, Distract) provides a group of strategies that can be used before and during vaccination to make the experience a more positive one for you and your child.